Monday, February 7, 2022

 Will Forte complains that he’s been waiting 11 years to host the show, while his fellow cast members have all hosted before him.

 • Words cannot describe how happy I am to see Forte on the stage again.
-He’s definitely in my Top 5 favorite male cast members.
+He’s definitely in my Top 5 favorite cast members.

 • Minor nitpick: When he complains that all of his friends in the cast hosted before him, he mentions Bill Hader before Andy Samberg.
 Samberg came back before Hader.
 Not that I would expect him to know that because Will has wisely made very few cameos on the show since his departure.